-To keep parents, students, and staff informed about school activities, rules, policies, and procedures and implement tiers of support to address student needs.
+To keep parents, students, and staff informed about school activities, rules, policies, and procedures.

 Opportunity for Improvement:

 Consistently utilize communication tools to maintain that parents and staff are informed of school events and notices.
 Inform parents about community resources that are available to support their family.